MusicDataset/md_homepage/content/musics/l/Lescollinesd'AnacaprifromPreludesBookI(1)-Claude Debussy.md

 ---
-title: Claude Debussy - Les collines d'Anacapri from Preludes Book I (1)
+title: Les collines d'Anacapri from Preludes Book I (1)
 description: This is the description for Les collines d'Anacapri from Preludes Book I by Claude Debussy
 composers: [Claude Debussy]
 periods: [Impressionism]